danxhuber/isoclassify/README.md

 ### Typical Use Case

-In the Gaia era, a typical use-case for isoclassify is to derive the mass, radius, luminosity, density and age for a single star that has existing constraints on Teff, log(g) metallicity from spectroscopy, a parallax from Gaia, and photometry from various surveys (e.g. Gaia and 2MASS).
+In the Gaia era, a typical use-case for isoclassify is the derivation of mass, radius, luminosity, density and age for a single star with existing constraints on Teff, log(g) metallicity from spectroscopy, a parallax from Gaia, and photometry from various surveys (Gaia, 2MASS, etc).
 The recommended procedure is to first use direct-mode to determine the luminosity directly through the bolometric flux and distance.
 Using pi Men in the example.csv file, this would look like:

 ```bash
 # make sure output directory exists